-Often isolated incidents and can be cured with straight forward treatments.
-Included (but not limited to) vomiting, diarrhea, dehydration, anal gland infections, UTI, skin conditions and ingested toxins.
+Often isolated incidents that can usually be cured with straight forward treatments, including (but not limited to) vomiting, diarrhea, dehydration, anal gland infections, UTI, skin conditions and ingested toxins.

 The anal glands usually automatically express liquid every time a dog or cat has a bowel movement.
-It's quite natural.
-If a dog does have an anal gland problem, the vet can "express" the collected liquid from the gland and relieve the pressure.
+It’s quite natural.
+If a pet does have an anal gland problem, our technicians and/or vets can “express” the collected liquid from the gland and relieve the pressure.

 (AI) is the deliberate introduction of sperm into a female's uterus or cervix for achieving a pregnancy through in vivo fertilization by means other than sexual intercourse.

-Research shows that the number one underlying reason why pets are surrendered to shelters is because of a behavioral problem.
+Research shows that the number one underlying reason why pets are surrendered to shelters is because of a behavioral problems.
 Often, simple behavioral issues can spiral out of control to the point that owners become frustrated and feel powerless to improve the situation.
-Our staff offers advice and behavior modification tips to help owners solve such problems so pet and owner can establish a rewarding relationship.
-We may also recommend that you connect with a trainer.
+Our staff offers advice and behavior modification tips to help owners solve such problems so pets and owner can establish a rewarding relationship.
+We may also recommend that you connect with a trainer or other outside source.

-Unexpected work trip, illness or family emergency?
-Put yourself at ease, Best Friends is trained and equipped to handle all pets from puppies to special need pets, as well as the non-traditional types such as: birds, pocket pets and reptiles.
+Unexpected work trip?
+Illness or family emergency?
+Put yourself at ease, Best Friends is trained and equipped to handle all pets from puppies to special need pets, as well as non-traditional pets such as: birds, pocket pets and reptiles.

 Chemotherapy is a term given to a group of drugs that have the ability to kill cancer cells.
 The specific medication or combination will depend on the type of cancer your pet has, as well as his/her overall health.
-Your vet will monitor treatment to ensure that it is working well with minimal side effects.
+Our vets will monitor treatment to ensure that it is working well with minimal side effects as possible.

-Persistent illnesses that are managed with medications and treatments to help maintain a pet's quality of life.
+Persistent illnesses that are managed with medications and treatments to help maintain your pet's quality of life.
 Some examples of chronic illness include:

 - Endocrine System